silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S papirus-icon-theme

-# 28. Edit the pacman conf file to enable mirror list so we can enable multilib(same as multiarch support for 32bit) for Steam and proprietary drivers:
+# 29. Edit the pacman conf file to enable mirror list to enable multilib support(for 32bit) for Steam and proprietary drivers:

 * sudo nano /etc/pacman.conf